-The right to payment under the Notes may be forfeited due to prescription
+The right to payment under the Notes may be forfeited due to prescription prescribed.

-In case any payment under the Notes has not been claimed within three (3) years from its original due date, the right to such payment shall be prescribed.
 Such prescription may incur financial losses to Noteholders who have not claimed payment under the Notes within the prescription time of three (3) years.
 Thus, if the Noteholder does not provide its respective book-entry account operator up to date information on applicable bank accounts, payments under the Notes to such Noteholder will become void after three (3) years from the original due date if not claimed by the Noteholder.